EDUCBA Logo

 AutoCAD Shortcuts

-AutoCAD also supports the basic shortcut keys that are mainly useful in Microsoft Applications.
-Following are some of the main shortcut keys that a user can apply to ease the use of AutoCAD.
+AutoCAD also supports basic shortcut keys, mainly useful in Microsoft Applications.
+The following are some of the main shortcut keys a user can use to make AutoCAD easier to use.

 Shortcut Key Purpose